 - i.
-The contractor shall take all necessary measures and precautions, otherwise ensure that the execution of the works and all associated operations on-site or of-site are carried out in conformity with statutory and regulatory environmental health safety requirements including those prescribed elsewhere in the Environmental and Social Management Framework and the Environmental and Social Management Plans attached to the report - ii.
+The contractor shall take all necessary measures and precautions, otherwise ensure that the execution of the works and all associated operations on-site or of-site are carried out in conformity with statutory and regulatory environmental health safety requirements including those prescribed elsewhere in the Environmental and Social Management Framework. - ii.
 The Contractor shall ensure that the construction site will be secured by means of fencing to prevent unauthorized entry into the site.
 The Contractor shall also ensure that the access to the construction site is restricted to public at all times. - iii.
 The Contractor shall take all the measures and precautions to avoid any nuisance or disturbance arising from execution of the work.
 This shall, wherever possible, be achieved by suppression of the nuisance at source rather than abatement of the nuisance once generated.
 The provisions of the Environmental, Social Health Safety Management Plan would be implemented for the suppression of nuisance, but it shall not be limited to these provisions of the ESMP.
 The provisions of this sub-clause shall however, be disregarded in respect of emergency work required for saving life or the safety of the works. - iv.
 In event of any spoil or debris or silt from the sites being deposited on adjacent land, the Contractor shall immediately remove such spoils, debris or silt and restore the affected area to its original state to the satisfaction of the JUSNL.
 No debris should be dumped on the community land like Gochars, thans etc. In case the extra excavated earth is placed for levelling the playground the same should be done with the written consent of the community.
 Such materials should be spread in such a manner as to limit subsequent erosion and shall be re-vegetated as existing ground cover dictates.
 JUSNL should be absolved of any liabilities arising such works which are undertaken - v.
 Surplus excavated material from the tower footing shall be carried out to the substation for the purpose of filling in case the tower is located within 15 kms of the substation area.
 The cost of hauling the material shall be considered within the cost for the earthwork for the substation.
-Additional borrow pits shall only be allowed by the Junior Engineer, only after the excavated material has been exhausted.
-In case this is not feasible the contractor shall remove the excess excavated material from the area of the construction of tower footing before the completion of the tower erection.
-All other provisions specified in the EMP shall be implemented. - vi.
+Additional borrow pits shall only be allowed by the Junior Engineer, only after the excavated material has been exhausted. - vi.
 The Contractor should contain requisite quantity and type of spill kits to control the spills of fuel and other oils e.g. transformer oil to prevent the pollutant from spreading either outside the area of the spill or into the ground.

 - a) All fuel and chemical storage shall be sited on an impervious base within an embanked area and secured by fencing.
 The storage area shall be located away from any watercourse or wetland.
-The base and walls of the embankment shall be impermeable and of sufficient capacity to contain 110% of the volume of tanks/ containers taken together.
+The base and walls of the embankment shall be impermeable and of sufficient capacity to contain 110 percent of the volume of tanks/ containers taken together.